sarcophagus-org/quickstart-archaeologist/README.md

    > `cp .env.example .env`

-5. Fill out the env file values. _warning: do not alter the name of the file or it will not be recognized_
+5. Fill out the `.env` file values. _warning: do not alter the name of the file or it will not be recognized_

    > `nano .env`

-or

-- To generate a BIP39 seed offline, run: `COMPOSE_PROFILES=seed docker compose run seed-gen`
+   - If you do not already have one, generate a BIP39 seed: `COMPOSE_PROFILES=seed docker compose run seed-gen`

-- Copy this value to your env file
+   - Copy this value to your env file as `ENCRYPTION_MNEMONIC`

+   **RUNNING ON TESTNET:**

+   - If you intend to test-run your node on a testnet, set the `TESTNET_PROVIDER_URL` and `CHAIN_ID` env variables, otherwise leave those blank.
+All other variables are required.

 6. Create blank peer ID file.